-3.1 Before the moratorium
+3.1 Before the moritorium

-At the present time, aquaculture is managed by regional councils under the Resource Management Act 1991 (RMA) and by the Ministry of Fisheries under the Fisheries Act 1983.
+At the present time aquaculture is managed by regional councils under the Resource Management Act 1991 (RMA) and by the Ministry of Fisheries under the Fisheries Act 1996.
 Greater Wellington is responsible for the occupation of coastal space, the erection of structures, disturbance of the seabed and any discharges to the coastal marine area.
 The Ministry of Fisheries is responsible for issuing marine farming permits.

 In practice, resource consents are obtained from regional councils before the Minister of Fisheries considers the application for a marine farming permit.
-The adverse effects of activities on the coastal marine area are considered when resource consents are sought, except for the impacts on fishers and fisheries resources, which are considered as part of the marine farming permit application.
+The adverse effects of activities on the coastal marine area are considered when resource consents are sought except for the impacts on fishers and fisheries resources, which are considered as part of the marine farming permit application.

-This dual permit system creates difficulties for regional councils, the Ministry of Fisheries, communities and the industry.
-Often community concerns revolve around the impacts of a marine farm on recreational, customary or commercial fishing.
-These issues are often raised at resource consent hearings, but regional councils cannot consider them under the RMA.
+This dual permit system creates difficulties for regional councils, the Ministry of Fisheries, communities, and the industry.
+The RMA process is an open, public process that is subject to appeals to the Environment Court.
+However, the Fisheries Act process does not provide for public input and are no rights of appeal other than a judicial review.
+Often community concerns revolves around the impacts of a marine farm on recreational, customary or commercial fishing.
+These issues are often raised at resource consent hearings, but regional councils cannot consider them as they are issues that are addressed by the Ministry of Fisheries as part of the marine farming permit.